-3 be distinct from situations where one program simply ended up spending less because of ultimate shortfalls beyond any indirect impact on performance metric earnings that might occur.

-4 lack of participation while another program ended up more popular and exceeded its

-7 marketing, program design changes, or other efforts, while not being penalized for

-(VI.)
-Heating System Conversions and the Energy Optimization Pilot

-- Q. What programmatic concerns do you have related to heat pumps and the - 13 Energy Optimization pilot? - 14 A. The Plan calls for delivery of an Energy Optimization (EO) pilot program.
-EO - 15 refers to electrifying heating loads that are currently using oil or propane, where cost- - 16 effective and beneficial to the customer.
-There is a broad consensus in the energy - 17 industry that moving building fossil-fuel loads to heat pumps using electricity will be - 18 needed to meet climate goals.
-Thus, the utilities have proposed a minimal effort in this - 19 area by offering the pilot program to residential customers, with a goal of completing 100 - installations each year.
-The utilities are proposing this as a pilot for three years rather 20 - 21 than as offerings in their main programs apparently because they view it as an untested
+1 completely opposed to this.
+To be clear, the above trigger would apply only to 2 intentional, advance planning decisions to formally shift budget allocations.
+This would 3 be distinct from situations where one program simply ended up spending less because of 4 lack of participation while another program ended up more popular and exceeded its 5 budget somewhat because of greater participation.
+By preserving intended budgets, the 6 utility should have the incentive to try to remedy any lack of participation through greater 7 marketing, program design changes, or other efforts, while not being penalized for 8 ultimate shortfalls beyond any indirect impact on performance metric earnings that might 9 occur.
+10 11 (VI.)
+Heating System Conversions and the Energy Optimization Pilot 12 Q. What programmatic concerns do you have related to heat pumps and the 13 Energy Optimization pilot?
+14 The Plan calls for delivery of an Energy Optimization (EO) pilot program.
+EO A. 15 refers to electrifying heating loads that are currently using oil or propane, where cost-16 effective and beneficial to the customer.
+There is a broad consensus in the energy industry that moving building fossil-fuel loads to heat pumps using electricity will be needed to meet climate goals.
+Thus, the utilities have proposed a minimal effort in this area by offering the pilot program to residential customers, with a goal of completing 100 installations each year.
+28 The utilities are proposing this as a pilot for three years rather than as offerings in their main programs apparently because they view it as an untested